MarioGrusz/HableMas/README.md

 ```

 ## Setting Up Accounts on MongoDB Firebase OpenAI and Google
-To successfully run this project, you need to create accounts on MongoDB Firebase, Google and OpenAI.
+To successfully run this project, you need to create accounts on MongoDB, Firebase, Google and OpenAI.
 Here are the steps to follow:

 ### MongoDB